MY FIRST CLASS

 WHY WE DO, WHAT WE DO

-We practice yoga in a heated room of about 105F.
-We do this in order to warm up our bodies, preparing to move safely through postures.
+We practice yoga in a heated room in order to warm up our bodies, preparing to move safely through postures.
 The heat helps the body burn fat, and effectively detoxifies the different systems of the body.
 The heat also helps prevent cholesterol from sticking to the walls of your arteries and veins.
 And just as your body temperature rises to fight infection, the heat in the yoga room improves T-cell function and strengthens the immune system.
 The heat allows for a deep cellular stretch and increases your cardiovascular workout, and as a result, we sweat.. a lot!
 Sweating is your body’s natural way of cooling off, so don’t wipe away your liquid awesome, just let it roll!
-We use the heat as a tool to improve circulation carrying fresh oxygen and nutrient rich blood to each and every organ, glad, muscle, bone, nerve and tissue of the body.
+We use the heat as a tool to improve circulation carrying fresh oxygen and nutrient rich blood to each and every organ, gland, muscle, bone, nerve and tissue of the body.
 The sweat and movements flush your system of toxins and waste, leaving you with an exhilarating feeling of rejuvenation.
 It’s good to be alive!

 PREPARING FOR CLASS